fygar256/general-assembler-axx/README.md

 The assembly line accepts uppercase and lowercase letters as the same.

-A special variable in assembly line expressions is '$$', which represents the current location counter.
+The special variable in the assembly line expressions is '$$', which represents the current location counter.

 ・Expression, value

 There is an assignment operator `:=`.
-When `d:=24` is used, 24 is assigned to the variable d.
-The value of an assignment operator is the assigned value.
+When `d:=24` is entered, 24 is assigned to the variable d.
+The value of the assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows.

 The prefix operator `@` returns the number of bits of the value that follows.
-We call this the snake-like operator.
+This is called the snake-shaped operator.

-The binary operator `'`, when `a'24` is used, the 24th bit of a is made the sign bit and sign-extended.
-We call this the SEX operator.
+The binary operator `'` is entered as `a'24`, which sign-extends the 24th bit of a as the sign bit.
+This is called the SEX operator.

 The binary operator `**` is exponentiation.